Mailer encourages Washington state teachers to stop paying their union dues and ‘save up to $1,200’

 One mailer from the Foundation obtained by The Guardian said, “The consequences of a favorable ruling [in the Janus case] are huge.
 Imagine tens, even hundreds, of millions of dollars currently used to push damaging leftwing causes and candidates … vanishing.”

-Unions have traditionally been a reliable funding source for Democrats, and WEA, with close to 100,000 members, has the largest political action committee in the state.
+Unions have traditionally been a reliable funding source for Democrats, and WEA has the largest political action committee in the state.

 Union members pay a combination of dues that fund local, state, regional and national union associations.
 WEA’s dues this year are $511 for full-time certificated teachers.
 The D.C.-based National Education Association’s dues this year are $196.
 Local dues are different for each district.